-Title

-• Problem Statement

-a.
+- Title - a.
+A carefully considered, precise title that succinctly indicates the nature and direction of the project. - Problem Statement - a.
 Statement of the Problem which describes the nature and history of the problem or issue being studied and the potential significance of the proposed research and the relevance to public health.
 The statement should answer the question: How is this topic and approach to the research significant and/or original?